Frequently Asked Questions

 VCF parsing errors

-PharmCAT and VCF Preprocessor is designed not to alter any info in the input VCF file.
-Please make sure your VCF file follow the VCF file specifications > 4.2.
+PharmCAT and the VCF Preprocessor are designed not to alter any info in the input VCF file.
+Please make sure your VCF file follows PharmCAT's VCF requirements.

-One example is a VCF file where the QUAL column has entries other than the allowed numeric numbers or a missing value ..
+One example is a VCF file where the QUAL column has entries other than the allowed numeric numbers or a missing . value.
 In this case, PharmCAT will complain about the VCF file format.
-If this happens or you see other parsing errors, please check whether your VCF file follows the VCF file specifications, and if necessary, contact the bioinformatics tool team for a proper solution.
+But the root cause is that the input VCF deviates from the VCF file specifications.
+If this happens or you see other parsing errors, please check whether your VCF file follows the VCF file specifications, and if necessary, contact your bioinformatics team for a proper solution.

 Can I modify the definitions of alleles and phenotypes in PharmCAT?